 Self-Management Delays Due to Parents Helping with Homework

 Most parents assume that their kids always need supervision and micromanagement for every little task they undertake.
 While this may be true for some kids, it does not mean they enjoy helicopter parenting.
 Kids need the space to learn how to manage themselves and grow into independence.
 While this may take a while, having their parents helping with homework may delay the process especially if it is over-done.
 Let your kid make some mistakes and learn from them as they train on how to manage their affairs with advancement in age.
 Sometimes if they do not finish their homework in time, allow them to face the consequences.
 This way, they will manage their time better for the next assignment.

 Why Should Parents Help with Homework Despite the Cons?

 The idea of parents helping their kids with homework is meant to bring a sense of direction but not to interrupt the learning process.
 Also, sometimes the parents are not up to speed with every detail of the curriculum.
 They may also lack the necessary materials to help.
 However, in the case where the parent is well-equipped to help, they should do so within limits.
-Parent’s helping their kids proofread my paper and edit homework assignments is an opportunity for them to bond more.
+Parent’s helping their kids proofread and edit homework assignments is an opportunity for them to bond more.
 The parent also gets to know the areas in which their kid might be struggling in and where they are doing well.